AdguardTeam/LegalDocs/adguard-vpn.com/eula.html.md

 4.5.
 In the event that you fail to comply with this EULA, Rightholder may terminate all licenses to the Software, and you must destroy all copies of the Software.

 4.6.
-Unless otherwise provided herein, you shall not when using the beta version of the Software
+Unless otherwise provided herein, you shall not when using the beta version of the Software:

 (A) use the beta version of the Software for a purpose other than the sole purpose of testing the Software,